t-weathers/GoBabyGo-Mobile/README.md

 IOS:
 1. run "open -a simulator"
+2. run ". venv/bin/activate"
-2. in one terminal run "python app.py" or "python3 app.py"
+3. in one terminal run "python app.py" or "python3 app.py"
-3. in a second terminal run "flutter run"
+4. in a second terminal run "flutter run"